dfilatov/jspath/readme.md

 You can use the wildcard symbol (*) instead of exact name of property:
   * .* &mdash; locates all properties immediately descended from the context items
   * ..* &mdash; locates all properties deeply descended from the context items

+If you need to locate property containing non-alphanumerical characters, you can use quoted notation:
+  * ."property with non-alphanumerical characters"

 Also JSPath allows to join several properties:
   * (.property1 | .property2 | .propertyN) &mdash; locates property1, property2, propertyN immediately descended from context items